njm08/njm08.github.io/_posts/2025-10-03-Architecture_for_the_dev_team.md

 The naming in the documentation must match the naming of files and folders in the code.
 This way your architecture is found in the actual product (the code).
 Everyone __speaks the same language__ reducing confusion and expensive misunderstandings.
-This language should be found in the
+This language should be used in meetings, in the code, and in your nice architecture pictures.

 ## Document important decisions